jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 ## Input Files

 Two input files are provided: [movieRatings.txt](movieRatings.txt) and [showRatings.txt](showRatings.txt).
 The two files have the same format.
-For example, the following is the first few lines of the [movieRatings.txt](movieRatings.txt]:
+For example, the following is the first few lines of the [movieRatings.txt](movieRatings.txt):

 ```console
 (87,3) (11,1) (14,1) (31,4) (101,4) (21,2) (23,1) (3,4) (38,5) (100,2) (109,1) (80,4) (15,3) (71,5) (52,5) (67,2) (78,2) (69,3) (72,2) (93,4) (35,3) (102,4) (81,4) (107,4) (79,4) (58,1) (105,5) (90,2) (6,3) (9,3) (53,4) (59,2) (62,2) (94,2) (54,2) (85,3) (57,5) (5,4) (32,4) (39,2) (42,2)